-A filmmaker spends very long hours making sure the film is being shot in a way that will provide entertainment for the audience and highlight the actors and actresses' strengths.
-The filmmaker will see each film through, from where the film is shot, to how the script will be played out, to what actors and actresses best fit the roles of the characters.
-He/she also manages the financial end of the production.
+A filmmaker spends very long hours making sure the film is being shot in a way that will provide entertainment for the audience and will highlight the actors and actresses' strengths.
+They will see each film through, from where the film is shot, to how the script will be played out, to what actors and actresses best fit the roles of the characters.
+The filmmaker also manages the financial end of the production.

 A filmmaker is in charge of deciding what aspects of an actor or actresses' portrayal of the scene need to be altered from the script.
 They provide the creative flair and edge that sets the movie apart.
 Giving directions to the actors and actresses is very important because often, the filmmaker is responsible for the tone that the movie takes.

 Not only is the film director in charge of the actors and actresses, he/she also plays a role in the technical direction of the movie.
-Filmmakers work with the behind the scenes lighting and filming crew to ensure that the shots taken are of the highest quality and provide the most dramatic backdrop.
+Filmmakers work with the behind-the-scenes lighting and filming crew to ensure that the shots taken are of the highest quality and provide the most dramatic backdrop.

 Many new filmmakers are unsure of whether or not there will be jobs available once they complete their coursework.
 Sometimes, there are opportunities to find work through contracts negotiated locally with filming companies that might be staging small productions or commercial shoots.
 This is a great way to gain a foot in the door and start building a resume.
-For film directors, a resume is an extremely important part of the job.
+For filmmakers, a resume is an extremely important part of the job.